Basito-kun/alx-higher_level_programming/0x00-python-hello_world/README.md

-Shell script that runs a Python script.
+Introduction to Python programming language